 Aggron raid counters

-As far as the quickest attackers to take down Aggron go, in nearly any weather it comes down to teams of Fighting types mixed with a few Groudon.
-As the 2x weakness comes into play, Machamp, Breloom, Hariyama, and Blaziken can lead teams to a short victory, although all of which can be somewhat glassy, especially Blaziken if Aggron happens to have Stone Edge.
+As far as the quickest attackers to take down Aggron goes, in nearly any weather it comes down to teams of Fighting types mixed with a few Groudon.
+As the 2x weakness comes into play, Machamp, Breloom, Hariyama, Lucario, Toxicroak, and Blaziken can lead teams to a short victory, although all of which can be somewhat glassy, especially Blaziken if Aggron happens to have Stone Edge.

-Beyond fighting, Ground types can come in to fill blanks in teams, with Groudon leading the charge, followed by a distant Donphan and Rhydon.
+Beyond fighting, Ground types can come in to fill blanks in teams, with Groudon leading the charge, followed by a distant Rhyperior and Mamoswine.

 Water-Type counters such as Kyogre should not be used against Thunder.
 We do recommend that Water-Types are to be put on the end of teams, as, excluding Kyogre, they do not do as much damage as the 2x Dealing Fighting and Ground-Types.